mjanuario/evolvedPaper/paper/paper.md

 | `trilob_fossil`          | Trilobite fossil occs.                               | Open inquiry             | Large-scale biodiversity patterns in the fossil record     | `deeptime_rocks`                       | [https://paleobiodb.org](https://paleobiodb.org) |   Devel.    |
 | `timeseries_fossil`      | Timeseries of fossil species numbers for many clades | Guided inquiry           | Large-scale biodiversity patterns in the fossil record     | `birthdeath_deeptime`                  | [@Rabosky:2021] |    Stable   |
 \normalsize

+# Author contributions:

+MJ and DLR designed most of the code, internal functions, and educational components.
+JPA joined later, contributing to visualization functions, documentation, implementation improvements, and preparing the package for CRAN standards.
+MJ, DLR, and ALV developed the vignettes, based on EEB 516 labs.
+MJ wrote the first drafts of the paper, help pages, and vignettes, with all authors reviewing the material afterward.

 # Acknowledgements